microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 * Setup authentication
 * Add operation with Parameters

+We will use the communit event API as an example to connect to.

 ## 🏗️ Create a solution

 Best Practice for everything in the Power Platform: Work INSIDE solutions.
 They are great for organizing your customizations and some features only work here plus they over ALM capabilities.